 That sounds almost as fun as the Windows 10 Anniversary Update.
 So what can you do if you want an alternative to Reply Manager that won’t force broken updates on you?
 What other software can manage eBay and Amazon messages in the same place as email from your own website?

-There are basically two alternatives: ChannelReply and XSellco Fusion.
+There are two major alternatives: ChannelReply and xSellco Helpdesk.

 So it’s not even that different.
 They’re the same company and just as likely to make the same mistakes with their other products.